Tachyus creates technology to optimize energy production for the oil and gas industry.

 We provide oil and gas producers the technology required to make data-driven decisions.

 Dakin Sloss is Co-Founder and Chairman of Tachyus.
 He also invests in startups solving the world’s hardest problems in government, finance, education, law, real estate, and information technology.

 Dakin co-founded OpenGov, where as CEO he recruited the core team, secured millions in angel funding and venture capital, arranged the initial pilot partnerships, and launched the world’s most advanced smart government platform.
 Before OpenGov, he built California Common Sense, the premiere California open data and government watchdog non-profit.

 Dakin earned a BS in Mathematics from Stanford University in 2011.
 In 2016, Dakin was recognized as the featured Forbes 30 Under 30 energy entrepreneur.
 In 2017, he was named as a San Francisco Business Times 40 Under 40 honoree.

-Paul received a BS in Mathematics from Yale University in 2012 and paused his postgraduate degree in Physics at the University of Washington to co-found Tachyus.
+Paul received a BS in Mathematics from Yale University and an MS in Physics from the University of Washington.